Actions on Inadvertent Entry to IMC

 This could be perceived (or real) pressure to get back home, get a rental aircraft back to base, or complete a promised flight with passengers who often may not appreciate the dangers of the weather and the risks involved.

-How Can We Avoid These Events Happening to Us?
+How Can We Avoid IMC Happening?

 During pre-flight planning, we should aim to use accurate and up-to-date weather sources to make sure we at least obtain and understand:

-· An area forecast covering the intended route.
+• An area forecast covering the intended route.
 What is the general frontal situation, including the cloud and freezing level, that will affect our flight?
 Are there any local threats, such as CBs, in the forecast?

-· Forecast the wind speed and direction for the departure, route and arrival.
+• Forecast the wind speed and direction for the departure, route and arrival.
 Is it going to be within our comfortable limits?
 Is it associated with changeable weather situations that could catch us out?

-· Relevant TAFs (Terminal Aerodrome Forecasts) and METARs (Meteorological Aviation Reports) for departure, enroute and arrival.
+• Relevant TAFs (Terminal Aerodrome Forecasts) and METARs (Meteorological Aviation Reports) for departure, enroute and arrival.
 Even if our airfields don’t have their own, nearby airfields can indicate likely conditions.
 Are we comfortable with what conditions we may experience?
 Is there a risk of a significant change?
 What PROBs are there that could happen?

 When becoming aware of worsening conditions, an early and decisive move to either alter our route, turn back or divert is critical.

 At or below 3000ft AMSL and 140kts IAS, clear of cloud with the surface in sight during the day, 1500m visibility is entirely legal for UK Class G VFR flight.
-However, in reality, most VFR pilots will find anything below 5km visibility very challenging.

 What Should I Do if I Inadvertently Enter IMC?